 Section 58: Punishment for breach of law by company.
-If any company violates the orders and rules passed by the government, and all the employees of that company present at the time of the violation, strict action will be taken under section 58.
+If any company violates the orders and rules passed by the government, and all the employees of that company are present at the time of the violation, strict action will be taken under section 58.

 Section 59: Prior sanction for prosecution.
 Under sections 55 and 56, if any person wants to file a case against an officer or employee of any government department, he has to get the approval of the government under section 59.

 As we all know, disaster is an expected event.
 It is caused by forces that are not under the control of human beings.
-To deal with this, we have to make more efforts than the emergency services given in general.
+To deal with this, we have to make more effort than the emergency services given in general.

-For a long time, disasters have been believed to be the result of natural forests, a responsible for these disasters like the Bhopal gas tragedy, war, the release of toxic gas like chlorofluorocarbons into the atmosphere.
+For a long time, disasters have been believed to be the result of natural forests, responsible for these disasters like the Bhopal gas tragedy, war, and the release of toxic gas like chlorofluorocarbons into the atmosphere.

-Noise, air, water, soil, environmental pollution Some human activities directly contribute to disasters, such as landslides and floods due to the destruction of forests.
+Noise, air, water, soil, and environmental pollution Some human activities directly contribute to disasters, such as landslides and floods due to the destruction of forests.
 Efforts were also made to avoid such incidents but success was achieved only in name but some of these man-made disasters can be prevented.

 On the contrary, the chances of preventing natural disasters are very less.
 So the best way is to reduce their impact and manage them.